Filter by Suburb

 Clay Cantina

-With its cool, casual laneway dining outside and inviting, home-style dining inside (open kitchens are life!), this feisty Latina dishes up the best Mexican outside of the Motherland.
+It might just be the Cooly-est Mexican haunts to hit the south – Gold Coast we mean.
+The casual laneway dining outside and inviting, home-style dining inside makes the perfect home for this feisty Latina to dish up the best Mexican outside of the Motherland.
 And we’re not actually joking.
 Plus, you can transform into a Mexican Masterchef yourself with super fun classes using authentic ingredients and tools.
-This sage and terracotta-hued heavyweight can do no wrong.

 Where: 2/16 Griffith Street, Coolangatta